The Best Way to Answer the ‘What’s Your Greatest Weakness?’ Interview Question

 Part One: Your Weakness

 Step one is to explain your weakness.
-This includes what it is (ex.
-Public speaking) and how it has negatively impacted you in the past (ex.
-You avoided sales positions because you were too scared to give client presentations).
+This includes what it is and how it has negatively impacted you in the past.

 Part Two: How You Improve

 This is the part that most people forget.
 After you give your weakness, you need to explain how you are working on improving.
-Remember, the hiring manager is actually asking “Are you self-aware of your negatives and do you know how to make improvements?”.
+Remember, the hiring manager is actually asking, ‘Are you aware of your weaknesses and do you know how to improve?’

 Your method for improvement needs to contain specific actions that you have, or currently are, taking to improve.
 It should never be something like ‘I know I need to work on that’.